rhomobile/rhomobile-docs/docs/en/5.0.0/guide/rhomobile-install.md

     $ brew install node

 ### Download and Install
-Download the latest [Motorola RhoMobile Suite Installer](http://rhomobile.com/download/) for Macintosh.
+Download the latest [Zebra RhoMobile Suite Installer](http://rhomobile.com/download/) for Macintosh.

-Click on the Motorola RhoMobile Suite Installer for Mac download file to open it.
+Click on the Zebra RhoMobile Suite Installer for Mac download file to open it.
 You will get a window similar to this:<br>
   <img src="http://rhodocs.s3.amazonaws.com/rhodes-devel/rhomobile-suite-mac-install-4.0.png" alt="RhoStudioInstaller Mac" />

 > Note: Do not use `sudo` when you install the gems: that can cause problems with file permissions when you run bundle commands within RhoStudio.